 What the project is

-Emergency works have begun, with full-time geotechnical supervision.
-We will be progressing as rapidly as we can in a safe manner, while trying to minimise disruption to the local community.
+We will progress as fast as we can in a safe manner, while trying to minimise disruption to the community.

-Emergency stabilisation work began on Tuesday 19 December 2017 and was completed in January 2018.
+- Emergency stabilisation work began on Tuesday 19 December 2017 and was completed in January 2018.

 We intend to stop work on weekends and public holidays to minimise disruption to local businesses and residents.